Online Studies Technical Requirements

 Students must have a working Internet connection and an Internet browser installed on their computer.
 The latest versions of Microsoft Internet Explorer or Firefox are both acceptable.
 Students should be comfortable navigating the Internet for research.

 Most of our online courses require students to submit papers electronically.
 For this reason, all papers must be submitted in Microsoft Word format.
 After grading, the papers will be returned electronically in the same file format, often with annotations added by the instructor.
-Your word processor needs to be capable or reading/writing Microsoft Word 97 or newer files.
+Your word processor must be capable of reading/writing Microsoft Word 97 or newer files.
+Apache OpenOffice Writer, Corel Word Perfect, Zoho Writer, LibreOffice Writer, WPS Office Writer, Google Docs, Microsoft Office Word Online, or Apple’s Pages word processor cannot adequately format papers to APA, MLA, or Turabian writing styles used at Moody.
+You may wish to purchase a full version of Microsoft Office for your computer.
+Steep education discounts to students are available through many retailers if your school’s email address is used in the purchase.

-We intend to make the content of MDL dynamic, exciting and visually attractive to as many people as possible.
-The trade-off, however, is that certain browsers used to access the Internet do not have the full range of technologies required to handle modern Web content.
+We intend to make the content dynamic, exciting, and visually attractive to as many people as possible.
+The trade-off, however, is that certain browsers used to access the Internet do not have the full range of technologies required to handle modern web content.
 Courses often include media objects (images, audio/video, etc.) that require the student’s computer have the following software installed:

 - Adobe Acrobat Reader